Have a Question About the BreachLock Cloud Platform? Enter it below.

 Should ASV scans be free?

 We have only discussed a few of the requirements that a scanning vendor needs to meet to be designated as an ASV.
 PCI SSC also prescribes a certain fee to be paid beforehand for a vendor to be recognized as an ASV.
 More details about fees and payments are available here.
 After being qualified as an ASV, vendors provide their services to covered entities.
 In such a situation, it will be highly unlikely that you will get free ASV scans.
 While browsing through search engine results, you can come across many sites that specify free ASV scans.
-On further analysis, we found that most of them are free trials with limited functionality that do not fulfil compliance requirements.
+On further analysis, we found that most of them are free trials with limited functionality that do not fulfill compliance requirements.

 So, the bottom line is, free ASV scans that are capable of scanning your entire CDE do not exist.
-We highly recommend you to ensure that a contractual relationship is in place before you start performing scans using any ASV’s scanning platform.
+We highly recommend you ensure that a contractual relationship is in place before you start performing scans using any ASV’s scanning platform.

 - Who needs PCI ASV scans and why?